EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 !!!
 Note

-    To use the Job Composer app requires you to have some familiarity with the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager.
+    To use the Job Composer requires you to have some familiarity with the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager.
 In particular, how to write Slurm job submission files.

 ---